puppetlabs/best-practices/control-repo-contents.md

 applying fact/hiera based classification.
 In rare cases, top scope values may be declared here.

-### site
+### site-modules

-In most cases, the control repository will have a `site` directory for modules developed by the control repository owner.
+In most cases, the control repository will have a `site-modules` directory for modules developed by the control repository owner.
 Modules in this directory are part of the release cadence of the control repository itself.
 This directory may include roles, profiles, and internally developed component modules as needed (see below).

-This directory is called "site" by convention, and though no technical reason exists that it must be named "site," this name is preferred for consistency with other literature.
+This directory is called "site-modules" by convention, and though no technical reason exists that it must be named "site-modules," this name is preferred for consistency with other literature.

-### site/role and site/profile
+### site-modules/role and site-modules/profile

 In the majority of cases, these modules will be included in the control repository.
 In some cases, it may be valid to include these as external modules